 Alternative 3: Send the shipment DTP/DDP and hope that all the costs will be covered by your product margins – essentially you eat the cost of VAT.

 In truth, there isn’t a single solution that is right.
 It’s difficult to think of a scenario in which the first option could be deemed an intelligent approach.
 You might get a sale; however, chances are strong that the customer will never buy from you again after being shocked by VAT charges when they get their package… and there’s just no need for this approach.
 I do like a good nautical analogy, so this approach is akin to drilling a hole in your boat because you’re thirsty and want a drink.

 The second approach of presenting the full landed cost at checkout is smart but a full landed cost can make a product look expensive!
 However, this is the most honest approach and is the most likely to have a positive result.
 It’s great that you’re being honest about those charges and making things easy for the consumer but are you going to lose them when they see that they may be paying 40% more on the listed price?

 It’s also worth pointing out that there are many “solutions” out there that will allow you to offer duties and taxes in the checkout; however, they don’t factor in carrier fees which can (on low-value items) make up the majority of the cost!

 The third approach is the one that many large UK and EU merchants took with Brexit: sending shipment DDU and absorbing the VAT.
-They wanted to minimise disruption to the customer and so internalised it.
+They wanted to minimize disruption to the customer and so internalized it.
 It was a smart approach and has meant that they haven’t lost a load of customers since the beginning of the year.